 If you don’t know how-to, try using this formula:

-Either by wanting to gain an edge of advantage in price or merely raising it for a better profit, you can subtract or add a few percents to get the final price of your product.
+Either by wanting to gain an edge of advantage in price or merely raising it for a better profit, you can subtract or add a few percent to get the final price of your product.

 The final price offered by this pricing strategy often lacks the accuracy in evaluating your service/product value nature.

-If you are not careful, you may miss the opportunity to make more profits or simply get caught up in the price race of B2B, especially in the ecommerce market.
+If you are not careful, you may miss the opportunity to make more profits or simply get caught up in the price race of B2B, especially in the eCommerce market.